Add To Favorites

 In addition to celebrations, volunteers can receive certificates, medals, or ribbons of THANKS made just for them.
 On a recycled file folder, students design a unique thank-you with Crayola® Erasable Colored Pencils.

-Color designs with Crayola Metallic Twistables.
+Color designs with Crayola Metallic Crayons.
 The metallic colors look so official!
 They work especially well to create shimmering borders, gold medals, silver ribbons, and original seals on certificates.
 These cool twist-up crayons work great on dark paper, too.

 Students compose thank you messages specifically for what the volunteer does.
 Be sure to include the person’s name, the school's name, and the date.